 Paralysis - If the victim of a car accident sustains spinal injuries that are very severe, they can become paralyzed, either fully or partially.

-As you can see, rear-end collisions can easily result in severe damage – both physically and to your property.
-It pays to pay attention to the road, eliminate distractions, and keep the proper distance between cars to be safe and reduce the chances of this type of car accident happening.
+As you can see, rear-end collisions can easily result in severe damage - both physically and to your property.
+It pays to pay attention to the road, eliminates distractions, and keep the proper distance between cars to be safe and reduce the chances of this type of car accident happening.